Article

 Also, regularly review and update your data collection practices to ensure they remain ethical and compliant with evolving regulations.

 Too much data—known as data saturation—can overwhelm your company with information and hinder decision-making.
 Hackers can also gain access to data you shouldn’t necessarily have.
-On top of that, outdated or irrelevant data that sits around too long becomes “dirty,” leading to inaccuracies and poor decisions.
-It’s like keeping expired milk in the fridge—it’s only a matter of time before it starts to stink up the place.
+On top of that, outdated or irrelevant data leads to inaccuracies and poor decisions.

 Instead, focus on collecting data that improves customer service and directly supports your business objectives.
 Ask yourself: